 Putting yourself in your customers’ shoes can help you better understand them, their motivations, and their choices.
-In fact, there’s a pattern to those behaviors that can be mapped – and measured – to improve their experience with your brand.
+In fact, there’s a pattern to those behaviors that can be mapped and measured on a customer lifecycle to improve their experience with your brand.
 Knowing what your customer lifecycle looks like is an important step in attracting new customers and retaining the ones you have.

 What is the customer lifecycle?